 The U.S. Embassy Lilongwe announces an open competition for organizations to submit proposals to carry out projects through the U.S. Ambassador’s Special Self Help Fund.

 The Ambassador’s Self-Help Fund was established in Malawi in 1966 as a way to address urgent development needs at the community level.
 The goal of the fund is to improve the basic economic or social conditions of Malawians at the local community or village level.
 Over the past 50 years, the Self-Help Fund has disbursed over $6 million to 1,463 projects covering all the 28 Districts in Malawi.
 Projects funded include classroom blocks, under-five clinics, pregnant mothers waiting shelters, school libraries, girls’ hostels, installation of biogas digesters, eco-stove production, and provision of clean and safe drinking water through boreholes and shallow wells.

-be completed within twelve months.
+- be able to be completed within twelve (12) months; and

 - be self-sustaining upon completion (the Embassy’s support for the project will be a one-time-only/one grant contribution).

 - provide evidence that the selected Project Coordinator is financially responsible and will be able to account for funds received (having a bank account is an example of such evidence).

 All proposals must be received by July 9, 2019 (no later than 17:00 Malawi time).
 For applications sent by post they must be postmarked by that date and time.
 Proposals received after the closing date will not be considered.

 Click here to download the Notice of Funding Opportunity (PDF 361 KB)